-- 1. Start the Configuration/Setup Utility program (see "Starting the Configuration/Setup Utility Program" on page 38). - 2.
-Select System Security from the Configuration/Setup Utility program menu. - 3.
+- 1. Start the Configuration/Setup Utility Program (see "Starting the Configuration/Setup Utility Program" on page 40). - 2.
+Select System Security from the Configuration/Setup Utility Program menu. - 3.
 Select Administrator Password. - 4.
 Select Delete Administrator Password and follow the instructions on the screen. - 5.
-Refer to "Exiting from the Configuration/Setup Utility Program" on page 41 for instructions on saving your settings and exiting from the Configuration/Setup Utility program.
+Press Esc until you return to the Configuration/Setup Utility Program menu. - 6.
+Before you exit from the program, select Save Settings from the Configuration/Setup Utility Program menu. - 7.
+To exit from the Configuration/Setup Utility Program, press Esc and follow the instructions on the screen.